reshmabidikar/slate/source/includes/_account.md

 **Request Body**

 The request body is a JSON string representing the payment transaction.
-See section [Payment Transactions](#paymenttransactions) for details on payment transactions.
+See section [Payment Transaction](#payment-transaction) for details on payment transactions.

 **Query Parameters**